montopolis/desdinova/README.md

 2. Update Favicon
 2. Update Font (if necessary)
 2. Update Colors (if necessary)
+3. run `npm run dev` to test site locally
-3. Commit all and push to Git
+3. When finished commit all and push to Git
 3. Setup Cloudflare Pages
-4. fin!
+4. Fin!

 ## Second Steps